annashipman/annashipman.github.io/_posts/2021-09-28-tech-leadership-team.md

 However, the forward planning meeting and other changes we’ve made are about context sharing and thinking together.
 While this is very useful, what is missing is clarity around what kind of thing should be next.
 What should person X, as an engineer on Customer Products, do next, in order to get us to our goal?

-Strategy should be /jfdi/good-strategy-bad-strategy.html diagnosis, vision and a plan of coherent action.
+Strategy should be [diagnosis, vision and a plan of coherent action](/jfdi/good-strategy-bad-strategy.html).
 The “rocks” are steps on the way, but they do not form a full plan of action, and they do not tell us how to prioritise the next thing to work on.

 ## Some thoughts on how we could clarify the next steps